 Additionally, drivers who are injured while driving for a TNC or believe their working conditions were violated can file a California wage and hour lawsuit against Uber or Lyft.

 Why hire Shouse Law Group to sue Uber or Lyft?

-Our lawyers include current and former litigators, cops, prosecutors and criminal defense lawyers.
+Our California ride-sharing accident lawyers include current and former litigators, cops, prosecutors and criminal defense lawyers.
 We know how to investigate and put together individual and class-action lawsuits against

 To help you better understand how to file a lawsuit against Uber or Lyft or another ride-sharing company, our California Uber accident lawyers and Calfornia Lyft accident lawyers discuss the following, below: